BM-1998/Workspecation-Task/README.md

 ## Step To Install The Project

+1. Open Terminal in your visual studio.
-1. Clone the git repository by using Command git clone https://github.com/BM-1998/Workspecation-Task.git
+2. Clone the git repository by using Command git clone https://github.com/BM-1998/Workspecation-Task.git
-2. Create A database as 'tutor-team-api' in xampp locally.
+3. Create A database as 'tutor-team-api' in xampp locally.
-3. Add the database details in your .env files will be provided You in Mail or just copy paste the .env file.
+4. Add the database details in your .env files will be provided You in Mail or just copy paste the .env file that is provied in mail.
+5. Change the directory using cd Command eg to move in Test folder i will run command as "cd Test" in terminal.
-4. Run command as composer install
+6. Run command as composer install to install
-5. Run php artisan migrate, to migrate all tables to database.
+7. Run command as php artisan migrate, to migrate all tables to database.
-6. RUN php artisan db:seed, for adding fake data in the database.
+8. RUN command as php artisan db:seed, for adding fake data in the database.
-7. RUN php artisan key:generate for generating application key.
+9. RUN command as php artisan key:generate for generating application key.
-7. Run php artisan serve.
+10. Run command as php artisan serve.
 (You Are Good To Go!!).